Contact Us

 Fax: 608-588-7085

 APT’s founders deliberately sought an outdoor setting, affirming for actor and audience alike the inspiration that many of the great playwrights derived from the natural world.
-Here, in this setting, playgoers experience first hand the sights and sounds; the forces and elements of nature so evident in these great stories: trees, flowers, birds (and other winged creatures), stars, moon, wind and weather.
+Here, in this setting, playgoers experience firsthand the sights and sounds, the forces and elements of nature so evident in these great stories: trees, flowers, birds (and other winged creatures), stars, moon, wind and weather.

 Our prairies consist of both native grasses and prairie wildflowers, also known as forbs.
 Their colorful blooms attract bees, butterflies and other pollinating insects.
 To get enough sunlight, forbs tend to match the height of the grasses.
 Look for low-growing forbs in the spring, when grasses are still short.
 Summer and fall forbs are much taller.